-2 Strands Multimode ( $62.5\mu$ ) fiber (less than 2000 meters) or Singlemode fiber (more than 2000 meters).
-If a CCTV Camera is present, the siren may use the same fiber installed for that application.
-In this instance, a CM2 copper/fiber transceiver at the camera location will be used to manage both requirements.
+2 Strands Multimode (62.5μ) fiber (less than 2000 meters) or Singlemode fiber (more than 2000 meters).
+If a camera is present, the siren may use the same fiber installed for that application.
+In this instance, a CM2 copper/fiber transceiver at the camera location will be used to satisfy both requirements.